JohnSili/VerifyLLM/readme.md

 }
 ```

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built upon the foundations of classical planning and modern LLM research
-- Inspired by the need for reliable robotic task execution
 - Special thanks to the ALFRED and VirtualHome dataset creators

 ---